ryanwitteck/Animator/README.md

 Our visual view of an animation creates an animated video of an animation using swing.
 We have implemented this view in the VisualView class, which relies on the SwingViewPanel class.
 This class requires the user to supply a window title, IAnimation, and frame rate in ticks per second.
-After the renderAnimation method is called, the animation will play and loop infinitely.
-To end the video, simply close the window.
+After the renderAnimation method is called, a window will appear, on which the animation will play.
+The window will not close automatically.
+If you would like to end the video early, simply close the window.

 #### SVG
 We have not completed the implementation of this view yet.
 When complete this view will use the